 244. Musics of South Asia.

 South Asia is the subcontinent that lies south of the Himalayas and includes India, Nepal, Bangladesh, Pakistan, Afghanistan and Sri Lanka.
 There are also substantial South Asian populations elsewhere.
 Topics for study include devotional song, Bollywood film music, urban Nepali drumming, and electronic music in New York and London.
 The course begins with a grounding in the classical music traditions of India, moves on to explore selected musical practices around South Asia, and finishes with a consideration of music’s place in the South Asian diaspora.
-Also offered as Asian Studies 244.
+Offered occasionally.
+Also offered as ASIA 244.